WuwaniPerera/Wuwani-Perera/README.md

 # 🌐 Personal Portfolio Website

 This repository contains the source code for my **personal portfolio website**, built to showcase my projects, skills, and achievements.
-The portfolio is designed with a clean, modern layout and is fully responsive across devices.
+The portfolio is designed with a clean, modern layout.

 ## 🚀 Features